retosteffen/laravel-blog/README.md

 This package is **not** a full laravel application!
 It only allows you to add a simple blog to the laravel application that you already have.

-A website using this package is live at http://laravel-blog.retosteffen.ch, it also explains how to easily configure and add your custom styles.

 ## Installation